 Email Openers

 Email openers should mention the initial email and remind clients you already contacted them before.
-In case you already met with the client, make sure they understand who you are.
+In case you have already met with the client, make sure they understand who you are.

 Examples of effective follow-up email openers: